Change Data Capture with DataStax Enterprise

 Verify end-to-end operation

-Now that Pulsar, C*/DSE, CDC, and the CSC connector are installed and verified to be operational, you can verify the end-to-end message flow.
+Now that Pulsar, Cassandra/DSE, CDC, and the CSC connector are installed and verified to be operational, you can verify the end-to-end message flow.

 -

-To verify that the CDC agent in Pulsar is publishing to the events topic, confirm that the events topic exists and has messages:
+To verify that the Change Agent for Cassandra in Pulsar is publishing to the events topic, confirm that the events topic exists and has messages:

 pulsar-admin topics stats persistent://public/default/events-<keyspace>.<table>Optionally, view raw CDC events from the events topic: